collectiveaccess/CollectiveAccessManual/providence/user/reporting/display_templates.md

 	</tbody>
 </table>

-## Splitting apart a date range into separate data points
+## Splitting Apart a Date Range into Separate Data Points

 Single date values that are expressed as ranges (e.g. 2000-2018) can be parsed into separate data points for start and end dates.
 For example,